isaacnmm/pestpolicy-hugo2XX/content/posts/boric-acid/index.md

 layout: post
 ---

-Boric acid, also known as orthoboric acid, boracic acid, and hydrogen borate is a [boron-based](https://en.wikipedia. org/wiki/Boron) but weak monobasic [Lewis acid](https://en.wikipedia. org/wiki/Lewis_acid).
+Boric acid, also known as orthoboric acid, boracic acid, and hydrogen borate is a [boron-based](https://en.wikipedia.org/wiki/Boron)but weak monobasic [Lewis acid](https://en.wikipedia.org/wiki/Lewis_acid).

-Boric acid (H 3 BO 3 ) is largely used in many commercial products like neutron absorbers, preserving ingredients, flame retardants, [insecticides](https://pestpolicy.com/does-boric-acid-kill-roaches/), and [antiseptics](https://pubmed.ncbi. nlm. nih. gov/1712169/). - The white powder or colorless crystals of this Boric acid (first created by Wilhelm Homberg) will dissolve in water.
+Boric acid (H 3 BO 3 ) is largely used in many commercial products like neutron absorbers, preserving ingredients, flame retardants, [insecticides](https://pestpolicy.com/does-boric-acid-kill-roaches/),and [antiseptics](https://pubmed.ncbi.nlm.nih.gov/1712169/).- The white powder or colorless crystals of this Boric acid (first created by Wilhelm Homberg) will dissolve in water.

 ##  Boric AcidOccurrence

-You'll mainly find Boric acid around volcanic areas like Nevada, Lipari Islands, andTuscany as [sassolite](https://en.wikipedia. org/wiki/Sassolite) - which is a free state.
+You'll mainly find Boric acid around volcanic areas like Nevada, Lipari Islands, andTuscany as [sassolite](https://en.wikipedia.org/wiki/Sassolite)- which is a free state.
 It has antimicrobial and antifungal properties.

 In the areas, sassolite mixes with underground steam to form minerals such as colemanite, ulexite (boronatrocalcite), boracite, and borax.

 ##  What Is Boric Acid Used For?

-Boric acid (H 3 BO 3 ) is a white powder or colorless crystals used as a neutron absorber, preserving ingredients, flame retardants, [pesticides](http://npic.orst. edu/ingred/products. html), and antiseptic.
+Boric acid (H 3 BO 3 ) is a white powder or colorless crystals used as a neutron absorber, preserving ingredients, flame retardants, [pesticides](http://npic.orst.edu/ingred/products.html),and antiseptic.

 ###  1. Roach Killer

-If used correctly, boric acid is [good for killingcockroaches](https://pestpolicy.com/does-boric-acid-kill-roaches/).
-Incorrect usage will make the boric acid reduce its roach-killing potency.
+If used correctly, boric acid is [good for killingcockroaches](https://pestpolicy.com/does-boric-acid-kill-roaches/).Incorrect usage will make the boric acid reduce its roach-killing potency.
 You can mic the boric acid (powder - 2 tablespoons ) with 1 cup of water and sugar (2 cups) to kill roaches.
 Sugar acts as an attractant for while boric acid poisons the bugs.

 Roches will infest your office, restaurants, and homes - to most people these bugs are repulsive and unsightly but will also cause major health risks (in indoor spaces) to pets and people.
 Roaches will carry germs on their leg spines while crawling on various decaying materials - they may contaminate human food with these causing salmonella and E. coli.